jirotubuyaki/Jdmbs/README.md

 Black-Scholes model is important to calculate option premiums in the stock market.
 And variety of jump diffusion models as time-series of stock prices are studied.
 In this paper, we propose a new jumps diffusion model with correlational companies in order to calculate option pricing in the stock market.
 These models express correlations of companies as a directed graph structure which has a weight of correlational coefficients among companies.
 And It calculates option premiums together.
 Then we exhibit monte-carlo algorithms of proposed models.
-Then we simulate a new model which is proposed in this package.
+Finally we simulate a new model which is proposed in this package.

 ## Introduction
 In the early 1970's, Black-Scholes model[@Black1973] is proposed.
 This model can calculate an option price as market transactions of derivatives.
 Black-Scholes models express time-series of a stock price as Geometric Brown Motion in Stochastic Differential Equation.
 Option premiums are calculated from exercise prices and time duration of options and Geometric Brown Motion under risk-neutral probability.
 Appearance of Black-Scholes model expanded and grew option markets at a rapid pace.
 For the achievement, Scholes and Marton won the novel prize.